 - all acts that hinder or seek to impede free competition in production or trade;

-- all acts executed without government authorisation that seek to limit the production of a certain good with the purpose of establishing or sustaining privileges and profit from said privilege;
+- all acts executed without government authorisation that seek to limit the production of certain goods with the purpose of establishing or sustaining privileges and profit from those privileges;

 - selling any product at a price below its cost with the purpose of limiting free competition in the local market; and

 - causing scarcity of a basic-need product through its export without a permit issued by a competent authority when required.4

 Some other specific laws regulate, through very concise provisions, matters related to free competition: the Telecommunications Law, the General Electricity Law and the Distribution of Hydrocarbons Law.

 In May 2010, Guatemala adopted a commitment as part of the association agreement with the European Union to adopt antitrust legislation by the end of November 2016.